 Choose your valuation metric and commit to it.

 For most infrastructure and industrial roll-ups, EBITDA multiplied by an industry-standard multiple is a reasonable starting point.
 For SaaS businesses, ARR times a revenue multiple may be more appropriate.
-The specific multiple matters less than using it consistently every period.
-Changing it between periods introduces noise that makes it impossible to isolate whether equity value actually changed.
+The specific multiple matters less than using it consistently.
+Changing it between periods introduces noise, making it impossible to determine whether equity value actually changed.

 Calculate current equity value.

-Apply your chosen multiple to current performance and subtract net debt.
+Apply your chosen multiple to the current performance and subtract net debt.
 Formula: (EBITDA × multiple) − net debt = equity value.
 At $100M EBITDA and a 12x multiple, that is $1.2B enterprise value minus net debt to arrive at equity value.
-This is your current estimate of what the platform is worth to equity holders.
+This is your current estimate of the platform's value to equity holders.

 Repeat for the prior period using the same multiple.

-Run the identical calculation against last period's numbers.
-Do not adjust the multiple for market sentiment.
+Run the identical calculation against last period's numbers, and don’t adjust the multiple for market sentiment.
 Consistent multiples isolate operational performance from market conditions.

 Adjust for new capital deployed.

-This is the step most operating companies skip, and it is the most consequential one.
-Going from $1B to $1.4B in equity value looks positive until you account for the $500M acquisition that caused it.
+Most operating companies skip this step, but it’s the most consequential.
+Going from $1B to $1.4B in equity value looks positive until you account for the $500M acquisition.
 Net of that capital, equity value went backward by $100M.
-The platform destroyed value even though the headline number moved in the right direction.
-Most teams miss this because the acquisition shows up as an asset on the balance sheet, not as a cost in the value creation equation.
+The platform destroyed value even though the headline number moved in the right direction, but most teams miss this because the acquisition shows up as an asset on the balance sheet.

 Calculate the period IRR.

-The annualized percent change in equity value, net of new capital deployed, is your equity IRR for the period.
+The annualized percent change in equity value, net of new capital deployed, is your equity IRR.
 Equity value growing from $1B to $1.2B in one year with no new capital is 20% IRR.
 The same change over two years is roughly 10% IRR.
-This number gets reviewed every quarter.
-It replaces "did we beat the budget?" with the only question that matters: is the platform worth meaningfully more than it was, relative to the capital deployed to get there?
+This number gets reviewed every quarter, and it replaces "did we beat the budget?" with the only question that matters: is the platform worth meaningfully more than it was, relative to the capital deployed to get there?

-Zayo built and ran this model across 14 years and 45 acquisitions, compounding equity at roughly 40% per year for the first six to seven years of the program.
-It was not a reporting tool.
-It was the operating language — the basis for compensation decisions, capital allocation approvals, and the decision about when to sell.
+Zayo built and ran this model over 14 years and 45 acquisitions, compounding equity at roughly 40% per year for the first 6 to 7 years of the program.
+More than a reporting tool, it was the operating language and the basis for compensation decisions, capital allocation approvals, and the decision about when to sell.

 What It Does to Compensation and Governance

-Running this model changes how people inside the organization behave, not just how results get reported.
+Running this model changes how people inside the organization behave.

 Budget-based compensation is vulnerable to sandbagging.
-An executive who negotiates a lower revenue target and then beats it is not creating value.
-They are optimizing a measurement system.
-IRR-based incentives close that gap because the equity value equation does not respond to negotiation.
-It calculates what actually happened, regardless of what target was set.
+An executive who negotiates a lower revenue target and beats it isn’t creating value.
+They’re optimizing a measurement system.
+IRR-based incentives close that gap because the equity value equation reflects what actually happened, regardless of the target set.

-In a roll-up program, this matters because the decisions that compound value — which acquisitions to pursue, how aggressively to integrate, whether to carve out non-core business lines acquired along with a target — require people to think like owners.
-When incentives tie to equity value, the reasoning shifts.
+In a roll-up program, this matters because the decisions that compound value (which acquisitions to pursue, how aggressively to integrate, whether to carve out non-core business lines acquired along with a target) require people to think like owners.
+When incentives are tied to equity value, the reasoning shifts.
 People start asking what the math says instead of what the board will accept.

 Birgitta and Lars Elfversson covered the governance layer of this directly in a recent M&A Science Podcast episode on guardrails for high-volume acquisition programs.
 Their point: board-level governance frameworks only hold when the measurement model beneath them is honest.
-When incentives tie to negotiated targets, the guardrails get gamed over time.
-The artifact from their episode in the Intelligence Hub goes into the structural side of this in detail.
+When incentives are tied to negotiated targets, the guardrails get gamed over time.
+The artifact from their episode in the Intelligence Hub goes into detail on the structural side of this.
 For teams building the governance layer from scratch, the M&A Science course Creating the Right Governance Structure in an M&A Deal covers the foundational architecture.

 When the Model Tells You to Stop

-The most important output of the equity value creation model is not the quarterly number.
-It is the trend.
+The most important output of the equity value creation model is the trend.

-A platform compounding at 35% or higher has a functioning value creation engine.
-Compression to 20% warrants a diagnosis — is it competitive pressure, team attrition, integration debt, or structural market shift?
+A platform compounding at 35% (or higher) has a functioning value creation engine.
+Compression to 20% warrants a diagnosis.
+Is it competitive pressure, team attrition, integration debt, or structural market shift?
 Compression to 10% or below over consecutive periods is a different signal.
-The engine has materially slowed, and the conversation shifts from how to optimize the acquisition program to whether continued operation is the right capital allocation decision given what buyers are currently willing to pay.
+The engine has materially slowed, and the conversation shifts from how to optimize the acquisition program to whether to continue operating, given what buyers are currently willing to pay.

-Warren Buffett's rule applies here: when there are a lot of buyers, be a seller.
-The equity value creation model gives you a quantitative basis for that conversation.
-When the forward IRR — run against the management plan for the next three to four quarters — does not justify continued operation against an acquirer's current offer, the math is telling you something most operators miss because they are watching the stock price or the EBITDA trend.
+Warren Buffett's rule applies here, too: When there are a lot of buyers, be a seller.
+The equity value-creation model provides a quantitative basis for that conversation.
+When the forward IRR run against the management plan for the next three to four quarters doesn’t justify continued operation under an acquirer's current offer, the math is telling you something most operators miss: they are watching the stock price or the EBITDA trend.
 Both are lagging indicators.
 IRR compression is the leading one.

 Zayo's own exit followed this logic.
-The underlying value creation engine had slowed from 40% annual IRR to single digits across consecutive periods.
+The underlying value-creation engine had slowed, from a 40% annual IRR to single-digit returns across consecutive periods.
 That compression, not the stock price and not activist pressure, was the signal.
 The math made the case before any external event forced the conversation.

 For teams where the model points toward portfolio rebalancing, the M&A Science course Dynamic Portfolio Strategy: Rebalancing Using Divestitures covers how to structure that transition without destroying the platform value already built.